 To the end customer, the delivery process is seldom seen.
-The logistics included in the transportation and delivery industry is immense and continuously evolving with the rapid rise of eCommerce in the digital age.
+However, the logistics included in the transportation and delivery industry is immense and continuously evolving with the rapid rise of eCommerce in the digital age.

-If you can imagine the incredible amount of goods being transported across the world every single day, you can glimpse the significance of optimizing line-haul logistics.
-This article takes a closer look at what line-haul logistics is and what is involved in the process.
+If you can imagine the incredible amount of goods being transported worldwide every day, you can glimpse the significance of optimizing line-haul logistics.
+This article takes a closer look at what Canada line-haul logistics is and what is involved in the process.

 How does line-haul logistics work in Canada?

-Line-haul is defined as the movement of freight to transport heavy loads between cities or long distances using roads, rail lines, air, or waterways.
+Line-haul transportation is defined as the movement of freight to transport heavy loads between cities or long distances using roads, rail lines, air, or waterways.
 Freight varies in both size and weight.
 The process begins with courier companies gathering freight from a specified storehouse.
 At this storehouse, same-destination freight is joined and placed in trailers for long-distance delivery.

 - Truck drivers